 The effect of three extraction methods which include soxhlet, gas and charcoal powered smoking kiln on extraction of oil from Trachurus trachurus were investigated.
-The oils obtained through these methods were evaluated chemically to determine its quantity and quality in terms of fatty acid composition using standard laboratory methods.
+Chemical analyses of the oil was carried out to determine its quantity and quality in terms of fatty acid composition by using standard laboratory methods.
 The results obtained indicated that the highest oil yield (14.0%) was recorded in oil extracted with soxhlet method, while the lowest (0.93%) in oil extracted with charcoal powered kiln extraction method.
-Fatty acid profile of the oils showed the existence of sixteen fatty acids in all the extraction methods with stearic acid (53.62%) as the predominant saturated fatty acid (SFA); oleic acid (7.05%) as the foremost monounsaturated (MUFA) and linolenic acid (23.31%) as the major polyunsaturated fatty acid (PUFA).
-The fatty acid composition illustrated that extracted fish oil are very healthy in terms of total PUFA content although they should be consumed carefully considering the shelf life, as PUFA oxidizes very rapidly.
+Based on the fatty acid profile of the oils, there are sixteen fatty acids in all the extraction methods with stearic acid (53.62%) as the highest saturated fatty acid (SFA); oleic acid (7.05%) as the foremost monounsaturated (MUFA) and linolenic acid (23.31%) as the major polyunsaturated fatty acid (PUFA).
 The Soxhlet methods consistently recorded the highest oil yield, and can be used to extract oil for industrial use.
 While, the gas powered kiln can be used to extract oil for consumption purpose.